JakeDyme/DymeExpansion/README.md

 - Expansion: The creation of many test cases from fewer configs.
 - Inheritence: Importing one config into another (or many depending on the expansion).
 - Interpolation: Using a value from your test case by injecting it into your content.
+- Correlation: Grouping properties so that their values correspond to one another.
+- Composition: Creating a config by by importing one or more other configs.

 ## Expansions
 Expansions are properties in a config that have multiple values.
 If all properties only have one value, then exactly one test case will be generated, but if even one property has more than one value, then multple test cases will be generated.
 Expansions allow you to easily add data to your configs, and have the system generate more test cases as you do.